Naptha CLI Usage

 This command will prompt you to create an account by entering a username and password.
 It also automatically generates a private key and stores it in your .env file.

-will be automatically stored in your .env file, and the PRIVATE_KEY
+The HUB_USERNAME and HUB_PASSWORD will be automatically stored in your .env file, and the PRIVATE_KEY in a .pem file.

 Command to interact with the Naptha Hub